DanielOgorchock/OmniThing/doc/params.md

   * type: uint
   * required: True
   * description: Port on which to have http server listen
-* ip
-  * type: string
-  * required: True
-  * description: IP for server to listen on (should be this computer's IP)
 ##### Supported Platforms
 * linux
 * windows